-Backsplash, Countertops, and Light Switches – 10 minutes
+Wipe Down the Backsplash, Countertops, and Light Switches – 10 minutes

 Spray the backsplash and countertops with cleaner and let sit for a couple of minutes.

 While that’s sitting, take your grout brush and clean the crevices on your switchplates.
-Wipe clean with damp microfiber cloth, then use the cloth to wipe the counters and backsplash.
+Wipe clean with a damp microfiber cloth, then use the cloth to wipe the counters and backsplash.

 Make sure you select the correct cleaner and cleaning method depending on the type of countertops and backsplash you have.